Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Discussion

-\citet{hue23} and \citet{toh23} also utilized more detailed subdivision in their classification scheme than ours, employing CNN and unsupervised machine learning techniques.
-They found that irregular and clumpy galaxies become dominant beyond $z>3$, with high fractions of disk-like morphologies in ${\rm log}~M_{\ast}/M_{\odot}>11$.
-In summary, previous JWST studies cannot directly compared with one another as the classification criteria are all different.
-We adopt a simple but objective classification scheme that has been proven to be effective and can be directed compared to the HR5 cosmological simulation results.
+In summary, previous JWST studies cannot be directly compared with one another as the classification criteria are all different.
+We adopt a simple but objective classification scheme that has been proven to be effective and can be directly compared to the HR5 cosmological simulation results.
+Although there are some differences and uncertainties in specific trends of morphological distributions, most JWST studies are in line with the disk dominance in the early universe.